Good-Rabbit/cadets_nearby/README.md

 ## Target

-To create a free platform for finding cadets(and ex-cadets) around you.
+To create a free platform for finding ex/cadets who are nearby.
-This is to try to reduce the distance among us and build a cooperative community.
+This is to try to reduce the distance between us and build a cooperative community.
-There might be times when we need help for various reasons.
-The project's goal is to create scope for getting support easily.
-And for various other reasons too.
+A platform open to implement anything we might require.
-Hope this project will help us lead a better life.
+Hope this project will help us reap the benefits of technology.

 ## For those who want to help